- Update: iOS 9 beta is now available to download by the public. Here's how to install iOS 9 and what it's all about.

 iOS 9 release date

-That three-month wait can be a good thing. iOS 9 beta 1 will be buggy and unfinished.
-The best features typically don't launch until the gold master version in September anyway.
+That two-month wait can be a good thing. iOS 9 beta 1 and beta 2 were buggy and unfinished.
+The best features typically don't launch until the gold master version, anyway.

 iOS 9 compatibility

 iOS 9 is proving to be more inclusive than previous iOS versions.
 Apple is choosing to make this update compatible with older iPhone, iPad and even iPod touch devices, too.